Barcelona news: Arda Turan hit with two-year prison sentence for firing a gun in a hospital | Goal.com

 Barcelona loanee Arda Turan hit with two-year prison sentence for firing a gun in a hospital

-The Turkish ace, currently on loan at Istanbul Basaksehir, was involved in a brawl with a Turkish singer called Berkay Sahin on 10th of October 2018.
+The Turkish ace, currently on loan at Istanbul Basaksehir, was involved in a brawl with a Turkish singer called Berkay Sahin on October 10, 2018.

 Sahin was left with a broken nose after the altercation and Arda arrived in hospital later that night with a gun, which he fired at the ground to cause a panic.